DJZhibek/cortina/README.md

   Take this into consideration if you use short silence files, they should not be labeled as cortinas when using this script or they might be skipped.

-* If you use 'MediaMonkey WASAPI output' as your Output Plug-in, be sure to disable Events for the plug-in:
+* If you use 'MediaMonkey WASAPI output' as your Output Plug-in and cortinas are not working:
     * Stop any playback in progress
     * Click Tools => Options
     * Click Player => Output Plugins